Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 Unilever's cash flow performance already keeps me very happy, however.
 This is clear from their CROIC-cash return on invested capital-performance.
 Calculated by dividing their FCF by their capital invested (that is, total debt and shareholders' equity) it gives us a good indication of how efficiently they are generating their FCF.

 In Unilever's case, they are generating cash very efficiently indeed.
 To me, anything above 10% suggests a company is generating very high-levels of FCF.
-Unilever left 2016 with a strong CROIC of 15.7% (in-line with their 10-year average of 15.7%):
+Unilever left 2016 with a strong CROIC of 15.7% (in line with their 10-year average of 15.7%):

 This is despite the high levels of capex noted above depressing FCF and growing levels of both debt (from €10 billion in 2012 to over €16.5 billion in 2016) and equity in recent years:

 Debt growth is hardly unusual amongst their peer group and is something I have highlighted as a minor niggle in reviewing many consumer goods companies of late.
-Yet what remains clear is that the debt situation at Unilever still remains very generous courtesy of the strength of their FCF.
-Despite debt growth, Total debt levels are over 31% covered by FCF:
+Yet, what remains clear is that the debt situation at Unilever still remains very generous, courtesy of the strength of their FCF.
+Despite debt growth, total debt levels are over 31% covered by FCF:

 This means that - in theory - they could repay their entire debt load using FCF alone in a little over three years.
 That is, for me, a solid level of debt coverage though I will be watching to see whether it can keep above my ideal level of 25% or above.